-A synacthen test checks the function of the adrenal glands.
+A synacthen test checks the function of your adrenal glands.
 It can help to see whether your body is producing enough steroid hormone (cortisol).

 What is a synacthen test?